 You will be asked by your conveyancing solicitor for more information and for permission to continue the conveyancing process – this is known as ‘providing instructions’.

 If you’re selling, you will also complete a fixtures, fittings and contents form – plus an information form providing specific details about the property.
-Your conveyancer will obtain details of any mortgages on the property and will ask lenders how much is outstanding so that this can be paid out of the sale proceeds on completion.
+Your solicitor will obtain details of any mortgages on the property and will ask lenders how much is outstanding so that this can be paid out of the sale proceeds on completion.

 • If you’re buying, arrange a surveyor

 Once your lender has received all your details, they will arrange for a surveyor to value the property.
 Now is a good time to consider the survey choices.
 Remember that the valuation report issued by the lender’s surveyor is very basic and not for your benefit.
 How much a survey costs will vary on whether you opt for a basic survey – also known as a Homebuyer’s Report – or a full structural survey.
 The latter is strongly recommended if you are looking at an old or listed property.
+If you’re not sure which level of survey to choose, your house surveyor should be able to advise.

 • Property searches